BriefRobotics/sketchbot/docs/intermediate.md

 ## Abstraction

 One of the most important things in programming within any language is the ability to _abstract_.
-That is, the ability to create new compound constructs that are indistinguishable from the primitives.
-In this way you can extend the language; defining increasingly compounded things.
+The ability to create new compound constructs that are indistinguishable from primitives gives one approach.
+In this way you can essentially extend the language; defining increasingly intricate things.

 In our Turtle Graphics language here, we have primitives such as `move`, `turn`, `repeat`, ...
 Let's make a `square` definition from what we created earlier.

 ![Square definition](media/square_def.png)

 We've even parameterized our new word with a size.
 This way we can _reach in_ and poke values into the defintion without cracking it open.
-More importantly, without having to know how it works at all.
+More importantly, without having to know how it works inside.
 This is how you manage complexity as you make more and more intricate things.
 We can now use our `square` within a familiar pattern.

 ![Square pattern sketch](media/square_pattern_sketch.png)
 ![Square pattern sim](media/square_pattern_sim.png)